2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Duet/Trios WITH consecutive levels will use the LEVEL CALCULATOR to determine the level and average age division.

 Please contact our office at 714-995-5883 or info@rainbowdance.com if you need further clarification of our levels and guidelines.
-Any infractions of the rules and regulations may result in point deductions and/or disqualification.
+Any infractions of the rules and regulations will result in point deductions and/or disqualification.

 CATEGORIES OF DANCE